nerds-with-keyboards/routerino/README.md

 ## Installation

-Save it as a dev dependency
+Save it as a dev dependency.
+You need to have React & React DOM installed in the same project.

 ```sh
 npm i routerino -D